 - Pray faithfully for our schools and those within these walls.

-- Share the vision of public school ministry and encourage churches to intentionally support this mission field.
+- Share the vision of public school ministry and encourage churches to intentionally support those called to public education.

 Can you picture this?

 - Moms praying in the parking lot of a middle school at 7 am on a Friday morning as 80 students participate in a student-led Bible study inside.